FjellOverflow/nordlys/src/pages/index.md

 A sleek, minimal Astro blog template.\
 Ideal for a personal [blog](/posts) and showcasing a [projects](/projects) portfolio.\
-Fully customizable with built-in themes and ready-to-use components.\
+Fully customizable with built-in color schemes and ready-to-use components.\
 Read more in the [about](/about) section.